Arfcharolia/Blog-Assignment/_posts/2024-10-22-religiousblog.md

 ---
 layout: post
-title: "Religious material: aarti thali"
+title: "Religious Object: Aarti Thali"
 ---

 ## The Aarti Thali or Pooja Thali (Prayer Plate): A symbol of devotion in Hinduism